When looking to structure your wealth and pass assets to younger generations, there are various options to consider.

 5. Management expenses

 Expenses incurred by the company in managing its investments and running its business will be eligible for corporation tax relief.
 This will include investment managers’ fees and remuneration paid to employees/directors.
 Certain items are not eligible for tax relief, such as entertaining.

 By contrast, an individual investor cannot obtain tax relief on the expenses of managing his share portfolio.

-- Income tax on salaries (if the shareholder is also an employee) – up to 47% (including employee’s National Insurance contributions).
-Where the shareholder is resident in Scotland, the maximum rate will increase to 48% from 6 April 2018; or
+- Income tax on salaries (if the shareholder is also an employee): up to 47% or 49% for Scottish taxpayers (including employee’s National Insurance contributions), and

-This factsheet is based on law and HMRC practice at 1 April 2021.
+This information is based on law and HMRC practice at 1 October 2023.